 A dental crown is a more extensive type of dental restoration in which the damaged tooth is completely covered and surrounded by a crown, which is also called a cap.
-One of the most common reasons for a crown is when a large cavity threatens the health of the tooth.
+One of the most common reasons for a crown is a large cavity that threatens the health of the tooth.
 Dental crowns are attached to the tooth using a special dental cement, and they can be made from a number of different materials to fit your personal dental needs and preferences.